 Home to exceptional music in the Cotswolds for over 40 years

-- New 2014 programme details to be announced soon
+- New 2014 programme details now available

 Guiting Power is a beautiful, rural village in the heart of the Gloucestershire Cotswold Hills and is within easy reach of nearby towns such as Cheltenham, Winchcombe, Stow-on-the-Wold, Broadway and Stratford-upon-Avon.